ycpcs/cs482-spring2019/assign/assign04.md

 Due: Wednesday, Apr 17th in class (Radio Telescope Project)

-**NOTE: Do not make plans to leave for Spring Break until after this Milestone has been presented.**
+**NOTE: Do not plan on leaving for Spring Break until after this Milestone has been presented.**

 # Your task